Differentiable Cosmological Simulation with Adjoint Method: Backward Differentiation -- the Adjoint Method

-We introduce the adjoint method for generic time-dependent ODEs, and derive the adjoint equations following a pedagogical tutorial by \citet{Bradley2019}.
+We first introduce the adjoint method for generic time-dependent ODEs, and derive the adjoint equations following a pedagogical tutorial by \citet{Bradley2019}.
 We then adopt the discretize-then-optimize approach, and derive the discrete adjoint equations, that is more suitable for the $N$-body symplectic time integration.
+Finally we apply them to derive the adjoint equations and the gradients for cosmological simulations described in \autoref{sec:fwd}, and couple them with the reverse time integration to reduce the space complexity.